PrestaShop/docs/src/content/1.7/modules/concepts/mail-templates/add-a-layout-from-module.md

 ---
-title: How to add a layout in a theme from my module?
+title: How to add a layout in a theme from a module
+menuTitle: Adding a layout
-weight: 9
+weight: 20
 ---

-# How to add a layout in a theme from my module?
+# How to add a layout in a theme from a module

-You can integrate your own layouts from your module, they will then be managed during email generation.
-Each time you install a language or if you generate them via the back office your layout will be rendered (and translated) and exported in the appropriate folders.
+You can add your own mail layouts from your module, they will then be included during email generation.
+Each time you install a language or if you generate them via the back office your layout will be rendered, translated and exported in the appropriate folders.

 Let's assume for this example you want to add your layout for both themes `classic` and `modern`.
 You will first have to prepare your layouts, let's say you store them in the `mail/layouts` folder of your module.

-### Layouts
+## Layouts

 ```twig
 {# modules/my_email_theme_module/mails/layout/custom_classic_layout.html.twig #}